Live with your pet on campus

 Application and Documentation

-Your Animal Registration Request form will need to be submitted to the Office of Residence Life annually or for each new housing contract period.
+Your Animal Registration Request form, in the housing contract, will need to be submitted to the Office of Residence Life annually or for each new housing contract period.
 Requests must be submitted a minimum of two weeks prior to bringing the pet to campus.

 Registration and Cleaning fee